-Note: These locations are 1) owned or controlled by the institution; 2) support or are used for the College's educational purposes; 3) frequently used by students; and 4) not reasonably contiguous with the campus (more than one-mile distance from the campus).
+The locations listed below are considered non-campus locations.
+These locations are 1) owned or controlled by the institution; 2) support or are used for the College's educational purposes; 3) frequently used by students; and 4) not reasonably contiguous with the campus (more than one-mile distance from the campus).